NOTE: Find the most up-to-date info on our Scarves for Troops Program here.

 Here are answers to some Frequently Asked Questions:

-We encourage our loyal knitters/crocheters to send the items you’ve so lovingly completed over these many months early on and then to continue making scarves and hats, sending an additional mailing later on, so we receive mailings over time as opposed to all at once – giving us time to process the items for inclusion in the packages to grateful recipients.
-We would like all items to be at the armory by Monday, December 12th.
+We encourage our loyal knitters/crocheters to send the items you’ve so lovingly completed over these many months early on and then to continue making scarves and hats, sending an additional mailing later on, so we receive mailings over time as opposed to all at once — giving us time to process the items for inclusion in the packages to grateful recipients.
+We accept them all year long.

 When packing up items for the mail, it is advisable to place them in a large plastic bag (as many as will fit in a single bag) and seal it shut before placing in the mailing box.
 This ensures they arrive clean and dry.
 Avoid individual plastic bags per item.